allenai/allennlp/README.md

 Commands:

-    train        Train a model.
-    evaluate     Evaluate the specified model + dataset. predict      Use a trained model to make predictions. elmo         Create word vectors using a pretrained ELMo model. fine-tune    Continue training a model on a new dataset. dry-run      Create a vocabulary, compute dataset statistics and other training utilities.
+    elmo         Create word vectors using a pretrained ELMo model. evaluate     Evaluate the specified model + dataset. find-lr      Find a learning rate range.
-    make-vocab   Create a vocabulary, compute dataset statistics and other training utilities.
+    predict      Use a trained model to make predictions. print-results
+                 Print results from allennlp serialization directories to the console.
     test-install
                  Run the unit tests.
-    find-lr      Find a learning rate range.
-    print-results
-                 Print results from allennlp serialization directories to the console.
+    train        Train a model.
 ```

 ## Docker images